ArtiomLK/kubernetes/azure/privately-secured-aks.md

 - AGIC
 - [MS | Docs | What is Application Gateway Ingress Controller?][40]
 - [MS | Docs | Application Gateway infrastructure configuration][41]
+- [MS | Docs | Quickstart: Direct web traffic with Azure Application Gateway - Azure CLI][42]
+- [MS | Docs | Enable the Ingress Controller add-on for a new AKS cluster with a new Application Gateway instance][43]
+- [MS | Docs | Enable Application Gateway Ingress Controller add-on for an existing AKS cluster with an existing Application Gateway][44]
 - DNS
 - [MS | Docs | What is Azure Private DNS?][25]
 - [MS | Docs | What is the auto registration feature in Azure DNS private zones?][8]